tangentsoft/pidp8i/doc/cc8-manual.md

     of the previous limitation, only one of these can be written in C.

 4.  <a id="os8pp"></a>Unlike the CC8 cross-compiler, the OS/8 compiler
+    has no functional implementation for any C preprocessor directive:
-    currently ignores all C preprocessor directives: `#define`, `#ifdef`, `#include`, etc.  This even includes [inline assembly](#asm) via `#asm`!
+    `#define`, `#ifdef`, `#include`, etc.  This even includes [inline assembly](#asm) via `#asm`!

-    There is a compiler stub in `src/cc8/os8/c8.c` which implements some simple C preprocessor stuff, but it’s pretty much [broken and useless at the moment][os8pre].
+    It is important to realize that there is a *start* at a native preprocessor in `src/cc8/os8/c8.c`, but it’s pretty much [broken and useless at the moment][os8pre], which means if you try to make use of it, the compiler will likely do stupid or wrong things.

     This means you cannot use `#include` directives to string multiple C modules into a single program.

-    If that then makes you wonder how the OS/8 compiler looks up the stock library functions defined in `libc.h` — note that I've resisted using the word "standard" here, for they are anything but that in the Standard C sense — it is that the entry point mappings declared in `libc.h` are hard-coded into the `CC2` compiler stage, implemented in `p8.c`.

-    Similarly, the program initialization code defined in `init.h` is inserted into the program directly by the compiler rather than being pulled in via the preprocessor.

-    Both of these header files must be included when building with the cross-compiler.
-The examples have these `#include` statements stripped out as they are copied to the OS/8 RK05 disk during the build process.
-This is done by `bin/cc8-to-os8`, a tool you may find use for yourself if you use both compilers on a single source program.

-    If you have a program that is compiled using both the cross-compiler and the OS/8 compiler, you may wish to use `#include` statements, since the cross-compiler does process them.
+    It also means that if you take a program that the cross-compiler handles correctly and just copy it straight into OS/8 and try to compile it, it probably still has the `#include <libc.h>` line and possibly one for `init.h` as well. *Such code will fail to compile.*
+    You must strip such lines out when copying C files into OS/8.

+    (The native compiler emits startup code automatically, and it hard-codes the LIBC call table in the `CC2` compiler stage, implemented in `p8.c`, so it doesn’t need `#include` to make these things work.)

 5. Variables are implicitly `static`, even when local.